IoannisTzor/Gravity-Shift-Project/README.md

 - **`BoundaryCheck`** — lives on the camera and ends the game if the player leaves the visible area, using the camera's real orthographic size (half-width / half-height) plus a grace buffer rather than hard-coded numbers.
 ### Hazards & rewards
 - **`HazardBehaviour`** — on spikes/enemies.
 If the player collides with it, it calls `GameManager.GameOver()`.
 - **`TargetBehaviour`** — on coins.
-When the player collides, it adds to the score and destroys itself.
+Collecting one adds to the score and builds a **combo multiplier**; letting a coin scroll off-screen uncollected resets the combo (a collected coin is destroyed on pickup, so it can never trigger the miss-check).
 - **`ForcedFlipZone`** — on a trigger volume (a visible band the player can see coming).
 When the player enters, it calls the player's `FlipGravity()`, forcing a gravity flip whether they like it or not.
 ### Procedural platforms
 - **`PlatformSpawner`** — distance-based spawner.
 Each time the camera travels a set gap, it instantiates a platform just off the right edge of the screen at a random height.
 Spawning is anchored to the camera's real view edge and seeded from the last hand-placed starting platform so the world flows seamlessly from designed into random.